En-Query/EncryptedQuery/README.md

 ## Overview

-Encrypted Query is designed to allow a user to query a third party database without revealing the contents of the query search, or the results of that query.
-To hide the contents of the query Encrypted Query utilizes homomorphic encryption technologies, specifically, pallier encryption, which allows for this unique security of the query.
+Encrypted Query is designed to allow a user to query a remote database without revealing the contents of the query or the results to the database server.
+This is accomplished using techniques from Private Information Retrieval (PIR) with Paillier encryption.

 Encrypted Query has two distinct sides - the Querier and Responder.